FurMeUp/FurMeUp/README.md

 ## FurMeUp!

-This repo is used for storing public accessible data for https://furmeup.com/.
+This repo is used for storing public accessible data for FurMeUp! app.